-In the comparison of home heating oil prices, there's really no telling of a fixed rate in one state to the other.
-The key in knowing whether you're going to get the best price available is by picking the right and ideal payment plan.
+In the comparison of home heating oil prices, there’s really no telling of a fixed rate in one state to the other.
+For example PA heating oil prices may be significantly different than NY heating oil prices due to a variety of circumstances like the delivery port, transportation costs and local oil dealer markups.
+The key in knowing whether you’re going to get the best price available is by picking the right and ideal payment plan.
 For payment plans, there are three primary types.
 These are fixed or capped, market price, and pre-purchase.
 The first type, fixed or capped, is actually locked-in pricing.
 A particular price per gallon is fixed or capped for one year.
 Since it is fixed, you will be protected against prices going up all of a sudden.
 Market price on the other hand happens when you pay for the market price of heating oil.
 There are no contracts involved or fixed prices.
-You're just charging the existing market rate based on the day you want the oil to be delivered.
-Hence, the pricing you'll get is based on the actual prices, regardless of them going up or down.
+You’re just charging the existing market rate based on the day you want the oil to be delivered.
+Hence, the pricing you’ll get is based on the actual prices, regardless of them going up or down.
 The last option is pre-buying.
-When you pre-purchase your heating oil, you're going to pay preseason.
+When you pre-purchase your heating oil, you’re going to pay preseason.
 It means you will be estimating oil usage for the winter and purchase oil based on the estimate right before winter comes.
 The best thing about pre-purchase is that you will get a much better and affordable pricing compared to the previous two options.
-That's simply because the demand is not as high to that of the demand in the middle of the winter season.
+That’s simply because the demand is not as high to that of the demand in the middle of the winter season.

 Based on the data from the U.S. Energy Information Administration found at EIA.gov, the price of residential heating oil from 1992 up to 1999 was quite steady.
 There are some minor increases in between months and years, but overall it was more stable.
 It was until early in year 2000 that oil prices began to go up and down.
 This doesn’t mean that oil is more expensive than ever.
 It’s just that the issues of peace and security in the Middle East regions are becoming major factors in oil supply.
 But the good news is that if you can see the chart, it shows that this year, there’s a significant decrease in prices.